-We anticipate that our evaluation strategy will comprise a combination of inclusion and exclusion criteria.
 We intend to pursue both well-run companies as well as turnaround opportunities as long as they satisfy our selection criteria.
 Well-run companies are characterized by high return on equity, superior operating margins, robust earnings growth over a period of time, strong cash conversion cycles and healthy balance sheets.
-We will seek well-run companies that need additional growth capital or need to provide an exist of an existing shareholder.
+We will seek well-run companies that need additional growth capital or need to provide an exit to an existing shareholder.
+In addition, we intend to apply the following guidelines in the selection of prospective target businesses: